brigitte-bigi/Whakerexa/README.md

 - Logos.
 New `whakerexa-512.webp` and `whakerexa-128.webp`.
 - Screens.
 A single mobile/desktop border at 1024px.
 - menu.css.
 Sizes in `--font-size` coefficients.
 New `--nav-mobile-expanded-width`.
+- layout.css: `enumerate-card` swith to vertical with mobile.